a1q123456/a1q123456.github.io/blogs/graphics/1-interpolation-polynomial.md

 \end{bmatrix}
 $$

-Then, we substitute $x$ and $y$ with the values to calculate the above formula:
+Then, we substitute $x$ and $y$ with the values to resolve the above formula:

 $$
 \begin{bmatrix}